Carter’s phone smashed against the wall as look of sheer anger spread across his face.

 “We don’t know.
 Ingham probably if he’s received the same photos as we have today.
-In fact it could be just about anybody.
+In fact, it could be just about anybody.
 I wish I knew who sent us this information.
 I wish I could make some sense of it all.”

 “What about Couzens?
 Where does he fit in?”

 “I don’t know and right now I don’t bloody care.
 We need to get hold of Davison before Ingham does or we’ll have one bloody great mess to clean up.”
 Carter grabbed his phone on the way out of the office.
 “I need the armed response unit and I need them now.
-I don’t care, I want every gun in this entire fucking force round at Davison’s house in ten minutes flat because we’re just about to be caught up in the biggest gun fight since the OK Corral.”
+I don’t care, I want every gun in this entire force at Davison’s house in ten minutes flat because we’re about to be caught up in the biggest gun fight since the OK Corral.”

-“This is the problem with the rich criminal types, all the security in the world and they leave the fucking front door open.”
+“This is the problem with the rich criminal types, all the security in the world and they leave the front door open.”

 He was now sporting a bulletproof vest and a gun that he’d been trained to use but had never had the need or the desire to fire on active duty.
 The rest of the armed response unit were lined up at either side of the door.
-Carter’s heart started racing, this was it.
+Carter’s heart raced, this was it.
 Two members of the ARU went in first.

 “FREEZE, ARMED POLICE!” the first one shouted as he burst through the door.

-Ingham turned and raised his gun to shoulder height.
+Ingham raised his gun to shoulder height.